microsoft/fluentui/packages/react-components/react-combobox/docs/Migration.md

 ## From v0 Dropdown

 The v0 Dropdown should be replaced with the v9 Combobox if it allows typing with `search: true`, and by the v9 Dropdown if it does not.
-The primary most significant difference in moving to v9 is that the v0 Dropdown `items` should be defined as child `<Options>` of the v9 Combobox or Dropdown.
+The most significant difference in moving to v9 is that the v0 Dropdown `items` should be defined as child `<Option>`s of the v9 Combobox or Dropdown.

 ### Property mapping